GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I overlap several widgets on top of one another?
 Use [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) to arrange widgets on top of a base widget.
 The widgets can completely or partially overlap the base widget.
-`Stack` is a widget that positions its children relative to the edges of its box.
+`Stack` positions its children relative to the edges of its box.
 This class is useful if you want to overlap several children in a simple way.
 ```
 // Flutter
 new Stack(